-Depending on the source document file type, SensusAccess supports a wide range of target formats to meet the requirements of different users and usage in different situations.
+Depending on the file type of the source document, SensusAccess supports a wide range of target formats to meet the requirements of different users and usage in different situations.
 SensusAccess includes the following main workflows:

 Subject to subscription options, SensusAccess furthermore has support for the following optional workflows:

-The downside with MP3 is that origination and navigation can be difficult because of the linear nature of the audio since MP3 is just one long sequence of audio.
+The downside of the MP3 format is that origination and navigation can be difficult because of the linear nature of the audio since MP3 is just one long sequence of audio.
 Hence, MP3 may not be the greatest format if it is important to go to particular pages or locate particular chapters.
 In such situations, structured audio books may be a better target format.